Welcome to NADD

 NADD organizes two meetings per year: a one-day gathering at the Council on Social Work Education’s Annual Program Meeting and a 2½ day conference in the spring.
 At these networking meetings, leadership training sessions are offered in areas such as fundraising, research infrastructure, faculty development, and crisis management, and speakers address current issues pertinent to social work education.

 NADD members have a Forum and a listserv where they can share with each other best practices, discuss program offerings, and coordinate responses to emerging topics in education, research, policy, and practice.
 NADD is a member of the Leadership Forum, which includes designees from the Association of Baccalaureate Social Work Program Directors, Council on Social Work Education, Group for the Advancement of Doctoral Education in Social Work, and the St. Louis Group.

 External relations are often initiated and nurtured by NADD’s task forces.
 For example, NADD’s Gerontological Social Work Task Force contributed to building unique partnerships with the John A. Hartford Foundation and the New York Academy of Medicine and NADD’s Health Disparities Task Force created partnership with Office of Minority Health.
 NADD’s other Task Forces focus on Behavioral Health, Child Welfare, International Collaboration, Structure in Education, and Trauma & Disasters.

-The Leadership Academy for Deans and Directors (LADD) (a program of NADD) is now accepting Applications for the 9th cohort.
+The Leadership Academy for Deans and Directors (LADD) (a program of NADD) has finished accepting Applications for the 9th cohort.
 The application deadline is July 1, 2017.
 Applicants will be notified of acceptance by August 1, 2017.